shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 * Chuck Short Rib: We chose to use this cut of meat because it tenderizes well and has a rich flavor.
 You could also use a chuck roast.

+* Chickpeas: They are a nice source of fiber and complement the beef well in this stew.

 #### What equipment do I need to make this recipe?

 * A small bowl